Zac-Benattar/PersonalWebsite/README.md

-# SoftwareProjectTracker
+# PersonalWebsite

 Project is not containerised or particularly nicely deployable.

 There are many dependencies.

-The system is writen in python and javascript.

-Two command prompts must be used.

-To run the Django API server and the React application run the following in separate terminals:
+To run the Django API server run the following:

 SoftwareProjectTracker\mysite python manage.py runserver

-SoftwareProjectTracker\mysite\frontend\web-app npm start

 Dependencies: